jonocodes/whyfi/slides.md

 &nbsp;

-* Treat the index fund like my 401k and put in a fixed amount every month
+- Treat the index fund like my 401k and put in a fixed amount every month
-* Keep 90% in total stock market (including retirement accounts)
+- Keep over 90% in total stock market (including retirement accounts)
-* 10% in cash
+- When I turn 50 I will start to rebalance 25% into bonds (wealth preservation)

-* When I turn 50 I will start to rebalance 25% into bonds (wealth preservation)
+Note: I personally am not into early retirement or travel, but I like to be efficient

 ---